jecki/LaTeX2TEIXML/README.md

 less represents the abstract-syntax-tree of the LaTeX-document.
 Support for TEI-XML and HTML will be added in the future.

-LaTeX2TEIXMl requires the [DHParser](https://gitlab.lrz.de/badw-it/DHParser)-framework.
+LaTeX2TEIXML requires the [DHParser](https://gitlab.lrz.de/badw-it/DHParser)-framework.
-To install the DHParser, type:
+For convenience, LaTeX2TEIXML comes with its own copy of DHParser in a subdirectory.
+This also helps to avoid Version-incompatibilities between DHParser and LaTeX2TEIXML, because the bundled DHParser-version is always sure to work.

+Alternatively, it is of course also possible to install DHParser in the usual way with Python's package-manager pip:

     $ pip install DHParser